ethanshry/Kraken/documentation/Report.md

 ![Platform Communication](./images/platform_communication_diagram.png)

 The first thing to note is the way external users interface with the platform.
 The User Interface only communicates with the platform via the GraphQL API.
-This communication method was choses so as to maximuze flexibility in development- by using GraphQL, it is very easy to modify the schema of the requests on-the-fly, which sped up development significantly, and allows for future expansibility.
+This communication method was chosen so as to maximize flexibility in development- by using GraphQL, it is very easy to modify the schema of the requests on-the-fly, which sped up development significantly, and allows for future expansibility.
 The GraphQL API (which really rests on top of a standard REST API) has a thread-safe reference to the In-Memory State Storage (or the `Database`) that is owned by the `OrchestrationExecutor`.
 All the data to power the API comes from this database, and any user requests which are made to the platform will be created in this database.
 The only exception to this is the delivery of UI files (and application log files), which come from the REST API.

 This theme- the ownership of a thread-safe reference to the `OrchestrationExecutor`'s database, is common across all other parts of the platform as well.
 The `OrchestrationExecutor` only monitors the database to determine which tasks to perform.
 The different RabbitMQ queue consumers the database own all have a reference to this database as well, so any inbound to the `OrchestrationExecutor` comes through the database.
-The only exception to this is in Orchestration Rollover Candidates, which monitor a route on the REST API to ensure the primary orchestrator is still active, and to recieve their backup data.
+The only exception to this is in Orchestration Rollover Candidates, which monitor a route on the REST API to ensure the primary orchestrator is still active, and to receive their backup data.

 When an `OrchestrationExecutor` has a need to communicate with a `WorkerExecutor` (in either direction), that communication will travel through the RabbitMQ instance.
 This includes the following messages: